rynczakd/automatic-speech-recognition-project/README.md

 Signal normalization has the effect of preserving the energy relationships between individual phonemes of an utterance.
 This step also involves scaling the audio signal so that it falls within a certain range, such as -1 to 1 or 0 to 1.
 This can help to prevent clipping or distortion in the audio signal.

+Example waveforms of the speech signal before (top graph) and after preprocessing (bottom graph) are shown below.

 <img src="https://github.com/rynczakd/automatic-speech-recognition-project/blob/main/images/waveforms_comparison.png" width="700">